Vyral/mark-callender/_posts/2022-08-19-homeowners-you-likely-have-tons-of-equity.md

 This rapid increase in property values is great news for homeowners, but it has some wondering if we’re about to see a huge correction.
 Will your home decrease in value just as rapidly as it increased?

-It’s true that there have been a few price reductions in our area, but they have been minor and they’re a sign that our market is balancing out, not crashing. **The bottom line is that you likely have a ton of equity in your property.** The smart thing to do is reinvest it, and now might be a fantastic time to invest in real estate.
-A few clients of mine have done this recently and it has paid off greatly for them.&nbsp;
+It’s true that there have been a few price reductions in our area, but they have been minor, and they’re a sign that our market is normalizing, not crashing. **The bottom line is that you likely have a ton of equity in your property.** The smart thing to do is reinvest it, and now might be a fantastic time to invest in real estate.
+A few clients of mine have done this recently, and it has paid off greatly for them.&nbsp;

 If you have questions about today’s topic or anything else related to real estate, please call or email me.
 I am always willing to help\!